Das-Kollektiv/tdme2/README-MiniScript.md

 - supports loops and conditions
 - supports programming with classes style programming
   - for string, vector2, vector3, vector4, quaternion, matrix3x3, matrix4x4, transform, array, map and set data types
+  - via script classes
-  - custom data types and custom script classes are planned
+  - custom data types are planned
 - supports event like programming
 - can be transpiled to C++